PRAEst-76/Omera/modules/road.md

 ---
 layout: page
 title: The Road to Dunwell
-description: Finally, it's time for Tam to take the kids to Dunwell for the trade fair, the adventure will truly begin... but are they ready?
+description: Now it's time for Tam to take the kids to Dunwell for the trade fair, the adventure will truly begin... but are they ready?
 chapter: 6
 author: Peter Adams (PRAEst76)
 categories: modules